avaframe/FlowPy/readme.md

 ## Output

 - z_delta:
-    Includes the highest z_delta for every pixel.
+    Includes the highest z_delta for every cell.
 - Sum of z_delta:
-    z_delta summed up on every pixel.
+    z_delta summed up on every cell.
 - Flux:
-    The result of the flux calculation for every pixel.
+    The result of the flux calculation for every cell.
 - Cell Counts:
     Saves how often one pixel gets a hit from different release points.
-- Backcalculation:
+- Backtracking:
-    Saves the backcalculation from Infrastructure to release point
+    Saves the backtracking from Infrastructure to release point
 - Flow Path Travel Angle, FP_TA:
     Saves the &gamma; angle along the flow path
 - Straight Line Travel Angle, SL_TA:
     Saves the &gamma; angle, while the distances are calculated via a straight line from the release cell to the current cell

-## Calculation Steps
+## Motivation 2D

-Here we will go through all calculation steps as they are in the code under: flow_class.calc_distribution()

-### z_delta

 ![Image](img/Motivation_2d.png)
 *Fig. 1: Definition of angles and distances for the calculation of z_delta, where s is the distance along the path and z(s) the corresponding altitude.*

-The model equations that control the run out in three dimensional terrain are mostly motivated with respect to simple two dimensional concepts, that control the main routing and final stopping of the flow.
+The model equations that control the run out in three dimensional terrain are mostly motivated with respect to geometric two dimensional concepts, that control the main routing and final stopping of the flow.

 Figure 1 summarizes the basic concept of a constant run out angle (alpha) with the corresponding geometric relations in two dimensions along a possible process path.

 ![tan_alpha](img/tan_alpha.png)

-The angle gamma is defined by the height and distance difference from the release point to the current calculation step.
+The local travel angle gamma is defined by the height and distance difference from the release point to the current location.

 ![tan_gamma](img/tan_gamma.png)

-The angle delta is the difference between gamma and alpha and can be interpreted as the energy left in the process, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached and the calculation stops.
+The angle delta is the difference between gamma and alpha and is associated to the energy left in the process, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached.

 ![z_alpha](img/z_alpha.png)